 As winter approaches and the temperature falls, we have come to expect the onset of the hectic holiday season.
 Traveling, gathering with friends and family, keeping up with work, school, and other commitments – it all adds up to stress!
 Perhaps this is part of the reason it is not uncommon to get sick at this time of year.
 Why not bring the craziness down a notch this year with a steaming mug of tea?
 Especially with a tea that has nutritional properties to help your body and eyes meet their many demands.

 Tea is available in seemingly endless varieties.
 Each type of tea has unique nutritional properties.
 One type of tea that has found renewed interest contains Curcuma longa, a root also known as the rhizome turmeric, that belongs to the ginger botanical family.
 As an ancient spice, turmeric has long been prized in the kitchen.
-It has also been used for its medicinal properties for thousands of years.
+Turmeric is an herb that has been used for centuries as a medicine for a variety of ailments.
+Because of the high level of curcumin found in this herb, it can support and strengthen cells in many parts of the body.

 What Is Curcumin?